arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-3.md

 lengthThenHalfOf :: string -> decimal
 ```

-Function Composition is about generating that `lengthThenHalfOf` automatically, as a combination of the 2 basic functions, without the need of writing a specific implementation for it.
-Even better, it's about generating a combination of any 2 functions.
+Function Composition is about generating `lengthThenHalfOf` automatically, as a combination of `length` and `halfOf`, without writing its implementation by hand.
+Even better, it's about generating a combination of *any* 2 functions, no matter their implementation and type signature, as long as the output of the one is type-compatible with the input of the other .
 So, let's write a function that, given any `string -> int` function such as `length` and a `int -> decimal` such as `halfOf` *composes* the two in a `string -> decimal` function:

 ```csharp